 Customer represents and warrants on behalf of itself and its employees that the Personal

-Data provided to Calendly for processing under the Agreement and this DPA is collected and/or validly obtained and utilized by Customer and its employees in compliance with all Data Protection Laws, including without limitation the disclosure, informed affirmative consent and targeted advertising provisions of the CCPA, UK GDPR, and EU Data Protection Laws, including without limitation Chapter II of the GDPR, and Customer shall defend, indemnify and hold harmless Calendly from and against all loss, expense (including reasonable out-of-pocket attorneys’ fees and court costs), damage, or liability arising out of any claim arising out of a breach of this Section 5.
+Data provided to Calendly for processing under the Agreement and this DPA is collected and/or validly obtained and utilized by Customer and its employees in compliance with all Data Protection Laws, including without limitation the disclosure, informed affirmative consent and targeted advertising provisions of Data Protection Laws, including without limitation Chapter II of the GDPR, and Customer shall defend, indemnify and hold harmless Calendly from and against all loss, expense (including reasonable out-of-pocket attorneys’ fees and court costs), damage, or liability arising out of any claim arising out of a breach of this Section 6.

-6.2 Authorized Personnel; Sub-processors.
-Calendly shall ensure that Authorized Personnel have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality with obligations at least as restrictive as those contained in this DPA.
-In addition, Calendly is authorized to use sub-processors provided that Calendly shall enter into an agreement with any such sub-processor containing data protection obligations that are at least as restrictive as the obligations under this DPA.
+7.2 Authorized Personnel.
+Calendly shall ensure that Authorized Personnel have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality with obligations at least as restrictive as those contained in this DPA

-6.3 Security Breaches.
-After confirmation of a Security Breach, Calendly will promptly: (a) notify Customer of the Security Breach; (b) investigate the Security Breach; (c) provide Customer with necessary details about the Security Breach as required by applicable law; and (d) take reasonable actions to prevent a recurrence of the Security Breach.
-Calendly agrees to cooperate in Customer’s handling of the matter by: (a) providing reasonable assistance with Customer’s investigation; and (b) making available relevant records, logs, files, data reporting, and other materials related to the Security Breach’s effects on Customer, as required to comply with Data Protection Laws.
+7.3 Security Breaches.
+After confirmation of a Security Breach, (a) Calendly will promptly: (i) notify Customer of the Security Breach; (ii) investigate the Security Breach; (iii) provide Customer with necessary details about the Security Breach as required by applicable law; and (iv) take reasonable actions to prevent a recurrence of the Security Breach; and (b) Calendly agrees to cooperate in Customer’s handling of the matter by: (i) providing reasonable assistance with Customer’s investigation; and (ii) making available relevant records and other materials related to the Security Breach’s effects on Customer, as required to comply with Data Protection Laws.

 Within thirty (30) days of Customer’s written request, and no more than once annually and subject to the confidentiality obligations set forth in the Agreement, Calendly shall make available to Customer (or a mutually agreed upon third-party auditor) information reasonably necessary to demonstrate Calendly’s compliance with the obligations set forth in this DPA.